KacperBialy/CaloriesTracker/.ai/prd.md

   1. A "Delete" icon/button is visible next to each product on the list.
   2. After clicking the "Delete" button and confirming, the product disappears from the list.
   3. After deleting a product, the daily summary of calories and macronutrients is immediately recalculated.
+  4. User can delete and object only when it's created by him (US-001).

 ### US-007